-- In the year to date, COVID-19 notification rates have been highest in people aged 70 years or over followed by children aged 0-4 years (Table 1). - This trend for older age groups is likely a reflection of higher case ascertainment due to targeted testing strategies in place for populations at-risk of severe disease and who live in a high-risk setting, such as a residential aged care facility.
+- Nationally, there were 8,960 COVID-19 notifications with a diagnosis date this fortnight (8 April to 21 April 2024), representing a 2.0% increase compared with 8,788 notifications in the previous fortnight (Figure 6). - In the year to date, there have been 109,579 COVID-19 notifications reported to the NNDSS.
+This represents a considerable decrease compared with the number of notifications in the same period in 2023 and 2022; however, this trend should be interpreted with caution due to a reduction in case ascertainment and reporting in all jurisdictions, including changes in testing and collection of self-reported RAT results (Figure 6). - In the year to date, COVID-19 notification rates have been highest in people aged 70 years or over followed by children aged 0-4 years (Table 1). - This trend for older age groups is likely a reflection of higher case ascertainment due to targeted testing strategies in place for populations at-risk of severe disease and who live in a high-risk setting, such as a residential aged care facility.

-Figure 4: COVID-19 cases notified to the NNDSS (showing all pandemic years 2020-2024) by year and week of diagnosis, Australia, 1 January 2020 to 7 April 2024
+Figure 6: COVID-19 cases notified to the NNDSS showing (A) all pandemic years 2020-2024 and (B) recent pandemic years 2023 and 2024 by year and week of diagnosis, Australia, 1 January 2020 to 21 April 2024